-- 3. With all required safety device switches closed, a purge cycle will be initiated and the following events will occur: - a.
+- 1. The DEMAND LED status indicator will light. - 2.
+The unit checks to ensure that the Proof of Closure (POC) switches in the downstream Safety Shut-Off Valve (SSOV) are closed.
+See Figure 3-3 for SSOV locations. - 3.
+With all required safety device switches closed, a purge cycle will be initiated and the following events will occur: - a.
 The Blower relay energizes and turns on the blower. - b.
 The Air/Fuel Valve rotates to the full-open purge position and closes purge position switch.
-The dial on the Air/Fuel Valve (Figure 3-4) will read 100 to indicate that it is full-open (100%).

-c.
-The VALVE POSITION bargraph on the C-More will show 100%.
+The dial on the Air/Fuel Valve (Figure 3-4) will read 100 to indicate that it is full-open (100%). - c.
+The VALVE POSITION bargraph will show 100%.